shunjizhan/distributed-automated-multisig/README.md

-# Distributed Validators with Safe Wallet
+# Distributed Automated Multisig System on TON and EVM

+Automate transactions with multisig, not hot wallet!

+Works with Ton [multisig-v2](https://github.com/ton-blockchain/multisig-contract-v2) on TON chain, and [safe wallet](https://safe.global/wallet) on EVM chains.

+## run
-first put private keys for EVM accounts and mnemonics for TON accounts in .env file
+- put private keys for EVM accounts and mnemonics for TON accounts in `.env` file

-then start controller with `yarn start:controller`
+- start controller with `yarn start:controller`

-then start signer with `yarn start:signer1` and `yarn start:signer2`
+- start signer with `yarn start:signer1` and `yarn start:signer2`